jeffgauthier/InfiniteMonkey/README.md

 # InfiniteMonkey
 C++ implementation of the Infinite Monkey Theorem.
 This is a toy project to learn C++.
-It has no parctical usefulness, aside from illustrating how long it may take to obtain a word by randomly typing characters on a keyboard.
+It has no parctical usefulness, aside from illustrating how long it may take to obtain a text by randomly typing characters on a keyboard.

 # Compilation
 Clone this directory, then load the `InfiniteMonkey.cbp` project file in the Code::Blocks IDE and select "Build".